hms-dbmi-cellenics/cellenics-utils/README.md

     python3 biomage

-For most deployments to work properly, you will need a GitHub Personal Access Token with full access to your account.
+As a prerequisite for running all scripts in this repo, you will need a GitHub Personal Access Token with full access to your account.
 You can generate one [here](https://github.com/settings/tokens).
 Make sure you note down this and supply it when required.
 Utilities can accept this token in two ways: